Being creative and finding opportunities to shine on the job is an important skill you need to have if you want to move up the career ladder.

 Don’t avoid taking on extra tasks or work, but be clear about your boundaries so that you can continue to be a true asset and not burn out before you get a chance to ascend to a role you are ready to take on.

 Getting noticed is about delivering consistent value.
-Hard work and consistency is important but so is contributing to the overall health of the company.
+Hard work and consistency are important but so is contributing to the overall health of the company.

 Don’t think that you will get ahead in a company by being a person that puts down others or stomps on their success.
 Instead, be the person recognized by lifting up others.
 You will ultimately advance to higher positions because you are a real leader and the natural choice.